+9.23.1.
 Checking the Firmware Version

-Before you can boot on a FC device on OpenVMS systems, the EFI bootable firmware of the flash memory of the FC HBA must be the latest supported revision.
+Before you can boot on a FC device on OpenVMS systems, the UEFI bootable firmware of the flash memory of the FC HBA must be the latest supported revision.

-If you have an entry-class HP Integrity server, you can update the firmware yourself.
-If you have a cell-based HP Integrity server, you must contact HP Customer Support to update the firmware for you.
+If you have an entry-class HPE Integrity server, you can update the firmware yourself.
+If you have a cell-based HPE Integrity server, you must contact HPE Customer Support to update the firmware for you.
 Please refer to the appropriate documentation for update procedures specific to your device.

-To flash the memory of the FC HBA on an entry-class server, update the EFI driver and RISC firmware to the latest versions available.
+To flash the memory of the FC HBA on an entry-class server, update the UEFI driver and RISC firmware to the latest versions available.
 In addition, to enable the HBA factory default settings, update the NVRAM resident in the FLASH ROM on the HBA, if necessary.

-To determine the most current supported versions of the RISC firmware and EFI driver, see the appropriate README text file provided on the latest, supported HP IPF Offline Diagnostics and Utilities CD.
-For example, for a 2 GB FC device, locate this file by navigating to the \efi\hp\tools \io\cards\fc2 directory.
+If you have a valid HPE Service Contract covering your system hardware, you can determine the most current supported versions of firmware and drivers by referring to the README text file provided on the latest HPE IPF Offline Diagnostics and Utilities CD.
+For example, for a 2 GB FC device, locate this file by navigating to the \efi\hp\tools\io\cards\fc2 directory.
 To update the driver and firmware, you can use a script on the CD that updates the driver and firmware automatically.
 Use the following command in the directory previously mentioned: